azdavis/azdavis.net/posts/en/assume-recursion-works.md

 We now turn to the recursive case.

 We have `x` and `r` in scope. `r` is a list of numbers, one smaller than the original input, `L`.
 Only because `r` is smaller are we allowed to make a recursive call on it.
 If we had a list not smaller than `L` (like, for instance, `L` itself), we would not be allowed to recur on it, because then the recursion would not terminate.
-But it's not, so it will, so we do.
+But it is, so it will, so we do.

 ```sml
 fun sum L =